 I have found that most granola works.
 If it has dried fruit or nuts, it adds even more flavor to the cookie.
 My advice is to use whatever you have on hand.

-Chocolate chips, pumpkin seeds, nuts, raisins, dried cranberries (craisins) all work well.
+Chocolate chips, pumpkin seeds, nuts, raisins, and dried cranberries (craisins) all work well.

 I found a great flourless granola cookie recipe from Minimalist Baker.

-You can store these in an air tight container for up to a week.
+You can store these in an air-tight container at room temperature for up to a week.

 📖 Recipe